5 nutrition tips for a healthy holiday season

 3. Go easy on the sauces

 Of course, the traditional Christmas meal consists of meat and veg with a variety of condiments such as gravy and sauces, but it’s easy to go on condiment overload which significantly increases calorie intake.
 A healthier option is to either forego sauces completely or use condiments sparingly.
-Just one serving of cranberry sauce contains 52.5g of sugar which equates to 13 tsp of sugar!
-This is the recommended daily sugar intake according to WHO, which means in just one sitting you’ve eaten your whole daily allowance.
+Just one serving (2 tbsp) of cranberry sauce contains 7g of sugar, which is nearly 2 teaspoons.
+If you add this to the serve of pavlova, Christmas cocktail and perhaps a candy cane that you plan on consuming, you’ll quickly exceed the World Health Organisation’s (WHO) daily limit of 13 tsp of sugar!
 Think about this the next time you are loading up on sauces.

 4. Be picky

 Rather than serving large portions of each food, choose your favourite dishes and serve up a smaller portion.
 This way you get to have the foods you really enjoy without the extra discomfort of indigestion, bloating or the particularly uncomfortable “food baby”.
 You may benefit from taking tyrosine, an amino acid that stimulates the reward system of the brain and is excellent for curbing cravings.

 Healthy doesn’t need to be boring, and there’s plenty of recipes that combine the best of both worlds, being delicious and healthy.
 Good options include a fruit platter, frittata, carrot and celery sticks with homemade dip or a healthy spin on devilled eggs.
 This way you can ensure that there’s something healthy for you to eat, and others who are watching their weight will appreciate the gesture.
 If you are making a dessert or cocktails, replace sugar with Nature Sweet, a delicious and natural sugar alternative that is very low calorie.